junksamiad/template-sender-engine/hld/phase-implementation-cycle-v1.0.md

 - Document any challenges encountered and their solutions
 - Note any deviations from the original plan and their justification

-### 4. Commit Changes to Git Repository
+### 4. Git Repository Management
+- **Branch Management**:
-- For Phase 1: Create a new git repository if not already done
+  - For initial setup: Create the main repository if not already done
-- For subsequent phases: Branch off main branch with phase name
+  - For each phase: Create a dedicated phase branch
-  - Example: `phase-2` branch for Phase 2
+    ```bash
+    git checkout -b phase-N
+    ```
+  - Work exclusively on the phase branch until the phase is complete

+- **Commit Practices**:
+  - Make incremental, logical commits during development
   - Follow proper commit message conventions
+    ```bash
+    git commit -m "Phase N, Section X.Y: Brief description of changes"
+    ```
-- Include appropriate documentation updates in commits
+  - Include relevant documentation updates with code changes

+- **Phase Completion**:
+  - When the phase is complete, push the branch to the remote repository
+    ```bash
+    git push -u origin phase-N
+    ```
+  - Create a pull request for merging into the main branch
+  - After approval and merge, prepare for the next phase by creating a new branch
+    ```bash
+    git checkout main
+    git pull origin main
+    git checkout -b phase-N+1
+    ```

 ### 5. Deploy to AWS
 - Use CDK to deploy new functionality to AWS